 Hi!
 I'm Onur Varol, a postdoctoral researcher at the Center for Complex Network Research in Northeastern University Networks Science Institute.

 My research activities focus on modeling user interactions, leveraging online data across multiple platforms to understand conscious and unconscious behaviors.
+I am working with Albert-László Barabási on quantifying performance and success as well as individual well-being.

 Research interests: Complex Systems, Network Science, Machine Learning, Data Science, Computational Social Science